Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/13 - Version Control/README.md

 **Skill Description**
 ----------
-The Fellow is able to resolve merge conflicts for code submitted between members of a team
+The Fellow is able to resolve merge conflicts for code submitted between members of a team.

 **Output**
 ----------